Samsung/tizen-docs/docs/tizen-studio/rt-sdk/rt-model-manager.md

 - Check device, resource, and property information
 - Select, add, and restore resources
-- Import and export device models
+- Import, export, save, and delete device models
 - Generate stub code

 The Model Manager is displayed while creating a new project with SmartThings&trade; functionality.
 If you want to access the Model Manager later again, in the **Project Explorer** view, right-click the project and select **Manage ST-Things Resource**.